 While the route will be incredibly beautiful and challenging, the race itself will also be a culturally immersive experience.
-Each day’s route will pass through one or more villages, while the overnights will be in villages and towns.
-You will eat the local, super healthy, incredibly fresh food.
-You will enjoy Armenian music, dance, and culture.
-Along the way, you will visit – sometimes off the clock – 1000-year-old Armenian churches, monasteries, and archaeological sites.
-And while you will run as part of an international field of runners, you will be embraced, surrounded, and supported by the people of Artsakh and their Armenian food, music, language, and culture.
+Each day’s route will pass through one or more villages, while the overnights will be in or near villages and cities.
+Runners will eat the local, super healthy, incredibly fresh food.
+They will enjoy Armenian music, dance, and culture.
+Along the way, the runners will visit – sometimes “off the clock” – 1000-year-old Armenian churches, monasteries, and archaeological sites.
+And while each competitor will run as part of an international field of runners, they will be embraced, surrounded, and supported by the people of Artsakh and their Armenian food, music, language, and culture.

 The race will start in Vardenis, Armenia and cross into the Republic of Artsakh during the first day’s stage, which will conclude in Tsar, Artsakh:

-Leaving Tsar, the race route will follow the Janapar Trail and pass through the Artsakhian villages and towns of Karvajar, Zuar, Dadivank, Getevank, Vaghuahas, Vank, Gandzasar, Kolatak, and Patara during the first five days.
+Leaving Tsar, the race route will follow the Janapar Trail and pass through the Artsakhian villages and towns of Karvajar, Zuar, Dadivank, Zuar (again), Vank, Gandzasar, Kolatak, and Patara during the first five days.